 Today I wanted to install Python natively on my Windows machine.
 Nowadays it is super easy as python can be installed straight from the Microsoft Store.
-So if you need to have Python on Windows I really recommend that you just go open the Microsoft Store from the Start menu, search for Python and then just install the version you want.
+So if you need to have Python on Windows I really recommend that you go to the Microsoft Store from the Start menu, search for Python and install it from there.

 To verify the installation open a new PowerShell window and type

 python.
 The Python interpreter should run showing you the installed version (I installed Python 3.8.0).

 The recommended way to create virtual environments in Python is to use the built-in

 The first “venv” means the venv module and the second one is just the path of the virtual envrionment, you can use any path you want.

 After creating the virtual environment you need to use the

 Activate.ps1 script to enable it on PowerShell instead of sourcing